 “I certainly don’t know what’s wrong with us being Muggles,” said Sean.

 “Muggle and proud!”
 Andrea yelled.

 As he said that, a group of people walking by glared at him.
 “What?”
 He said to them.
 “What’s wrong with being a muggle?
 Muggles are great!
 Muggles rule!
 Besides, we built the Internet!
 We built cars!
 We own this world!
-Besides, what have wizards ever done for this earth, apart from hiding in their little magical world and not interacting with us?”
+Besides, what have wizards ever done for this earth, besides hide in their little magical world and not interact with us?”

 “Whatever,” said a man.

 “Believe me, you’re going to be thankful when Harry Potter mania hits this country on Thanksgiving and it fizzles as quickly as it comes,” said Logan.
 “When that happens, I’m going to be serving you all a great big heaping bowl of I-told-you-so.
 It’ll be such a crying shame because it’s going to be delicious.”

 The group of people harrumphed and walked away.
 Some of them muttered threats against the cousins as they left

 “Well, I never!”
 Andrea snapped as she watched the people leave.
 Everyone stared at her.
 “Did these people not care about what you had to say to them about Harry Potter?
 The nerve of people these days!”

 “It’s like when we had to deal with that Pokémon crap a few years ago,” said Dicky.
 “Think of the mess that it created.”